yuanli2333/Hadamard-Matrix-for-hashing/README.md

-# Anonymous project for CVPR 2019 submission #1037
+# Codes for paper: Central Similarity Hashing via Hadamard matrix

 We first release all codes and configurations for image hashing.
 Codes and configutations for video hashing will be released in the future.